 Final Tips to Help You Sleep With Someone Who Moans in Their Sleep

 Most people don’t realize that they have a sleep moaning disorder until someone else points it out.
 If your partner is in denial about their sleep moaning, try taking a video or audio while it happens.
 This will help them realize how loud and disruptive the noise is.

 It’s easy to get frustrated with your partner for keeping you awake, but it’s important to remember that their sleep moaning is not intentional.
 Your partner is probably embarrassed about the problem, so gently encouraging them to undergo treatment will be more effective than getting upset with them.

 Sleep moaning usually isn’t dangerous, but there are treatments available.
-You and your partner both deserve to get quality sleep every night, so you should take the issue seriously.
+You and your partner both deserve to get quality sleep every night, so if you are moaning in sleep make sure you address the issue seriously.